kaaveland/eugene/examples/add_authors.md

 ID: `make_column_not_nullable_with_lock`

+A column was changed from `NULL` to`NOT NULL`.
+This blocks all table access until all rows are validated.
+A safer way is: Add a `CHECK` constraint as `NOT VALID`, validate it later, then make the column `NOT NULL`.

 The column `title` in the table `public.books` was changed to `NOT NULL`.
-The statement blocks until all rows in the table are validated to be `NOT NULL`, unless a `CHECK (title IS NOT NULL)` constraint exists, in which case it is safe.
-Splitting this kind of change into 3 steps can make it safer:
+If there is a `CHECK (title IS NOT NULL)` constraint on `public.books`, this is safe.
+Splitting this kind of change into 3 steps can make it safe:

- 1. Add a `CHECK (title IS NOT NULL) NOT VALID;` constraint.
+1. Add a `CHECK (title IS NOT NULL) NOT VALID;` constraint on `public.books`.
-2. Validate the constraint in a later transaction, with `ALTER TABLE ...
-VALIDATE CONSTRAINT`.
+2. Validate the constraint in a later transaction, with `ALTER TABLE public.books VALIDATE CONSTRAINT ...`.
 3. Make the column `NOT NULL`